grpc/proposal/L9-go-resolver-balancer-API.md

 import "resolver" // for resolver.Address
 import "connectivity" // for connectivity interface

-// SubConnection represents a gRPC sub connection.
+// SubConn represents a gRPC sub connection.
 // Each sub connection contains a list of addresses. gRPC will
 // try to connect to them (in sequence), and stop trying the
-// remainings if one connection was successful.
+// remainder once one connection is successful.
 //
 // The reconnect backoff will be applied on the list, not a single address.
 // For example, try_on_all_addresses -> backoff -> try_on_all_addresses.
 //
-// All SubConnection starts in IDLE, and will not try to connect.
+// All SubConns start in IDLE, and will not try to connect.
 To trigger
 // the connecting, Balancers must call Connect.
 // When the connection encounters an error, it will reconnect immediately.
 // When the connection becomes IDLE, it will not reconnect unless Connect is
 // called.
+//
+// This interface is to be implemented by gRPC.
+Users should not need a
+// brand new implementation of this interface.
+For the situations like
+// testing, the new implementation should embed this interface.
+This allows
-type SubConnection interface {
+// gRPC to add new methods to this interface. type SubConn interface {
-	// UpdateAddresses updates the addresses used in this SubConnection.
+	// UpdateAddresses updates the addresses used in this SubConn.
-	// gRPC checks if the address of connection in use is still in the new list.
+	// gRPC checks if currently-connected address is still in the new list.
 	// If it's in the list, the connection will be kept.
 	// If it's not in the list, the connection will gracefully closed, and
 	// a new connection will be created.
+	//
+	// This will trigger a state transition for the SubConn.
 	UpdateAddresses([]resolver.Address)
-	// Connect starts the connecting for this SubConnection.
+	// Connect starts the connecting for this SubConn.
 	Connect()
 }

-// NewSubConnectionOptions contains options to create new SubConnection. type NewSubConnectionOptions struct{}
+// NewSubConnOptions contains options to create new SubConn. type NewSubConnOptions struct{}

+// ClientConn represents a gRPC ClientConn.
+//
+// This interface is to be implemented by gRPC.
+Users should not need a
+// brand new implementation of this interface.
+For the situations like
+// testing, the new implementation should embed this interface.
+This allows
-// ClientConnection represents a gRPC ClientConn. type ClientConnection interface {
+// gRPC to add new methods to this interface. type ClientConn interface {
-	// NewSubConnection is called by balancer to create a new SubConnection.
+	// NewSubConn is called by balancer to create a new SubConn.
 	// It doesn't block and wait for the connections to be established.
-	// Behaviors of the SubConnection can be controlled by options.
+	// Behaviors of the SubConn can be controlled by options.
-	NewSubConnection([]resolver.Address, NewSubConnectionOptions) (SubConnection, error)
+	NewSubConn([]resolver.Address, NewSubConnOptions) (SubConn, error)
-	// RemoveSubConnection removes the SubConnection from ClientConn.
+	// RemoveSubConn removes the SubConn from ClientConn.
-	// The SubConnection will be shutdown.
+	// The SubConn will be shutdown.
-	RemoveSubConnection(SubConnection)
+	RemoveSubConn(SubConn)

 	// UpdateBalancerState is called by balancer to nofity gRPC that some internal
 	// state in balancer has changed.
 	//
 	// gRPC will update the connectivity state of the ClientConn, and will call pick
-	// on the new picker to pick new SubConnection.
+	// on the new picker to pick new SubConn.
 	UpdateBalancerState(s connectivity.State, p Picker)

+	// ResolveNow is called by balancer to notify gRPC to do a name resolving.
+	ResolveNow(resolver.ResolveNowOption)

+	// Target returns the dial target for this ClientConn.
+	Target() string
 }

 // BuildOptions contains additional information for Build.